-Following the assassination of President John F. Kennedy in November 1963, an appeal was launched in the United Kingdom to enable British citizens to donate to a fund in the late President’s memory.
-This money was used to grant a fund to enable British post-graduate students to study at Harvard and the Massachusetts Institute of Technology, and to create a landscaped memorial at Runnymede.
-The Runnymede Memorial
+Following the assassination of President Kennedy in November 1963, an appeal was launched in the United Kingdom to enable British citizens to donate to a fund in the late president’s memory.
+This money was used to grant a fund to enable British post-graduate students to study at Harvard University and the Massachusetts Institute of Technology, and to create a landscaped memorial at Runnymede.

-was opened by the Queen in May 1965 and the first group of Kennedy Scholars went over to Harvard and MIT to begin their courses of study in September 1966.
+The Runnymede Memorial was opened by the Queen in May 1965, and the first group of Kennedy Scholars went over to Harvard and MIT to begin their courses of study in September 1966.
 While Jacqueline Kennedy made few public appearances after President Kennedy’s death, she attended the Runnymede Memorial in President Kennedy’s honor, along with her children Caroline and John Jr.

 The Kennedy Memorial is situated at Runnymede, the meadow on the banks of the Thames where King John sealed the Magna Carta in 1215.
 Although the Kennedy Trust is responsible for the Memorial, it is maintained by the National Trust of the United Kingdom.
 The Memorial was designed by Sir Geoffrey Jellicoe, who drew on Pilgrim's Progress and Bunyan's allegory of life as a journey, as inspiration for the design of the site.